 "Global growth prospects remain clouded in the near term," it said, adding that "the case for structural reforms, combined with supporting demand policies, remains strong."

-to policymakers at the start of a G20 finance ministers and central bank governors meeting in Shanghai.
+In its "Going for Growth" interim report, the OECD proposed several reforms to policymakers at the start of a G20 finance ministers and central bank governors meeting in Shanghai.
 It added that many of the recommended proposals could kickstart growth in their countries.

 Promoting entrepreneurship, labor mobility and higher productivity were said to be among the OECD's proposals.
 Attracting private investment for public infrastructure and changing unemployment benefits were also on OECD's list.